🆚 HTTP 2+ vs. QUIC

 It uses a stateless request-response model between clients and servers, defines standard request methods such as GET and POST, uses headers for metadata and caching control, and typically operates over TCP or TLS in the case of HTTPS.

-QUIC is a multiplexed transport layer network protocol built on top of UDP, originally developed at Google.
+QUIC is a transport layer network protocol built on UDP that provides encrypted, low-latency data transfer, underpins HTTP/3, and was originally developed by Google.

 Headquarters